 María has also been a consultant for the Inter-American Development Bank, where she provided technical advice to the Governments of Colombia and Panama in the design and implementation of comprehensive ECD policies.
 She was also a case manager for an early learning center in New York City, USA.
 As ALAS Foundation’s current General Deputy Director, Maria is responsible for the coordination and implementation of the foundation’s initiatives in Latin America.

-Scholarship for international course on early childhood education Sorry, this entry is only available in Español.
+UDELAS organized an early childhood education course Sorry, this entry is only available in Español.